sflems/led-board-manager/README.md

 `kill -9 PID`

-Better yet... simply stop the server from supervisor, or the dashboard  :).
+_Better yet_... simply stop the server from supervisor, or the dashboard  :).

 _____________